pcfreak30/skyd/doc/Siad Engineering Guidelines.md

 Other than being able to call exported methods on each other, modules do not share state and do not share persistence domains.
-Calling Save() on one module will not impact the persistence of other modules, and modules should be programmed to not require any consistency with other modules.
+Calling Save() on one module will not impact the persistence of other modules, and modules should be programmed to not require any consistency with other skymodules.
 ‘ProcessConsensusChange’ is a good example of managing cross-domain consistency.
-At startup, all consensus subscribers will tell the consensus module which update they have received most recently, eliminating the need to coordinate persistence across modules.
+At startup, all consensus subscribers will tell the consensus module which update they have received most recently, eliminating the need to coordinate persistence across skymodules.

 Siad modules often share types, and this can cause challenges with import loops.
 To categorically avoid import loops, we have a top level modules package that